sanjaysp91/experiments_with_llms/README.md

 * File for **loading environmental variables**: ./langchain/.env
     * .env file contains environmental variables.
     * If .env file is found, variables are loaded overriding any in the current shell.
 Else variables already in current shell are used.
+    * **Important Note**: Don't commit or share your .env file as it contains your secret api keys.
+Since this is a public repo, I have used dummy example.env from the langchain tutorial with some modifications.
+You can rename this file as .env and use.
+Remember to add .env to .gitignore file before committing your code.

 ## Contributing
 Small note on how to contribute.